Software Engineering and Foundation Models: Insights from Industry Blogs Using a Jury of Foundation Models: Methodology

 \subsection{Identifying the FM4SE and SE4FM area, activities and discussed tasks in the blog posts}

 We first label blog posts as FM4SE or SE4FM-related.
 Second, we label the FM4SE or SE4FM activities discussed in the blog posts.
 Finally, we summarize the activity-specific tasks that are discussed, to facilitate our manual review of the posts.
 Tables~\ref{tab:fmse_activity} and~\ref{tab:se4fm_activity} show the identified activities and tasks.
+The first author, a PhD graduate with 5 years of SE research experience, conducted all labelling and validated through discussions with co-authors.

-\textbf{Step 1 -- Label blog posts as FM4SE or SE4FM with FM/LLM Jury.} We used the FM/LLM Jury framework (Section~\ref{sec:llm_jury}) to classify blog posts as SE4FM, FM4SE, or unrelated.
-We created a golden dataset of 100 randomly selected blog posts, manually labelled by the first author, to evaluate the FM/LLM Jury for this classification.
-Table~\ref{tab:llm_jury_golden_set}, shows that the FM/LLM Jury achieved an excellent agreement~($\kappa=0.95$) with human labels on the test set.
-We then applied the FM/LLM Jury to the entire dataset of 4,463 blogs, classifying 3,126 as unrelated, 156 as FM4SE and 1,122 as SE4FM.
+\textit{Step 1 -- Label blog posts as FM4SE or SE4FM with FM/LLM Jury.} We used the FM/LLM Jury framework (Section~\ref{sec:llm_jury}) to classify blog posts as SE4FM, FM4SE, or unrelated.
+A golden dataset of 100 blog posts was randomly selected to evaluate this classification.
+Table~\ref{tab:llm_jury_golden_set} shows that the framework achieved an excellent agreement~($\kappa=0.92$) with human labels on the test set.
+We then applied the framework to the entire dataset of 4,463 blog posts, classifying 3,126 as unrelated, 156 as FM4SE and 1,122 as SE4FM.

-\textbf{Step 2 -- Label the FM4SE activities in the blog posts.} We used the FM4SE activity labels from prior work~\citep{llm4se_survey_2024}.
-A golden set of 30 FM4SE blogs was randomly sampled and manually labelled by the first author.
+\textit{Step 2 -- Label the FM4SE activities in the blog posts.} We used the FM4SE activity labels from prior work~\citep{llm4se_survey_2024} and a golden set of 30 FM4SE posts was randomly sampled for evaluation.
 Following our iterative prompt construction process (Section~\ref{sec:llm_jury}), we reached an excellent agreement~($\kappa=0.91$) between the FM/LLM Jury and the human labels (see Table~\ref{tab:llm_jury_golden_set}).
-We used the best-performing prompt to label all FM4SE activities in the 156 FM4SE blog posts.
+We applied the Jury to label all FM4SE activities in the 156 FM4SE blog posts.
 One blog post was labelled as `Other' as the FM/LLM Jury could not identify any specific FM4SE activities, ending up with 155 FM4SE blog posts in total.